b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 your results with the ones you should have obtained.
 If, let's say your [vital capacity](https://en.wikipedia.org/wiki/Vital_capacity) is equal to 5.1 [L] and should be equal to 5 [L] then it is a good sign.
-However, if the obtained value is equal to 4 [L] when it should be 5 [L] (4/5 = 0.8 = 80% of norm) then you should consult your physician.
+However, if the obtained value is equal to 4 [L] when it should be 5 [L] (4/5 = 0.8 = 80% of the norm) then you should consult your physician.
 But where does the reference value come from?

 One way to get it would be to rely on a large database, of let's say 100-200 million healthy individuals (a data frame with 100-200 million rows and 5-6 columns for age, gender, height, etc. that is stored on a hard drive).
 Then all you have to do is to find a person (or people) whose data match yours exactly.
+Then you can take their vital capacity (or their a mean if there is more than one person that matches your features) as a reference point for yours.
 But this would be a great burden.
 For once you would have to collect data for a lot of individuals to be pretty sure that an exact combination of a given set of features occurs (hence the 100-200 million mentioned above).
 The other problem is that such a data frame would occupy a lot of disk space and would be slow to search through.
 A better solution is regression (most likely multiple linear regression that we will cover in @sec:assoc_pred_multiple_lin_reg).
 In that case you collect a smaller sample of let's say 10'000 healthy individuals.
 You train your regression model.
 And store it together with the `getPrecictedY` function (where `Y` could be the discussed vital capacity).
-Now, you can easily and quickly calculate the reference value for a patient even if the exact set of features (values of predictor variables) was not in your training data set (still, you can be fairly sure that the values of the features of the patient would be in the range of the training data set).
+Now, you can easily and quickly calculate the reference value for a patient even if the exact set of features (values of predictor variables) was not in your training data set (still, you can be fairly sure that the values of the features of the patient are in the range of the training data set).

 Anyway, in real life whenever you want to fit a regression line in Julia you should probably use [GLM.jl](https://juliastats.org/GLM.jl/stable/) package.